trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 :Author: Roscoe A. Bartlett (bartlettra@ornl.gov)

 :Abstract: This document describes the usage of TriBITS to build, test, and deploy complex software.
 The primary audience are those individuals who develop on a software project which uses TriBITS.
 The overall structure of a TriBITS project is descrided including all of the various project- and package-specific files that TriBITS requires or can use and how and what order these files are processed.
-It also contains detailed reference information on all of the various TriBITS macros and functions.
-Many other topics of interest to a TriBITS project developer and archetect are also discussed.
+It also contains detailed reference information on all of the various TriBITS macros and functions directly used in TriBITS project CMkae files.
+Many other topics of interest to a TriBITS project developer and archetect are discussed as well.

 .. sectnum::
    :depth: 2